ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/table.md

 {@snippet features/table-styling}

-Put the caret anywhere inside the table and click the **"Table properties"** button in the toolbar to open a pop–up with multiple options that will allow you to shape the look of the entire table.
+Put the caret anywhere inside the table to invoke the table toolbar.
+Then click the **"Table properties"** button in the toolbar to open a pop–up with multiple options that will allow you to shape the look of the entire table.
 If you click the **"Cell properties"** button, a similar interface will appear with styling options for individual table cells.

 [Learn more](#configuring-styling-tools) about configuring color palettes in the table styling pop–up interfaces.